 Volvo builds safety right into their vision

-The Volvo vision statement: “Nobody should die or be seriously injured in a Volvo.”
+The Volvo brand vision statement: “Nobody should die or be seriously injured in a Volvo.”

-That speaks volumes to the obsession they’ve had for the past 70 years and to the obsessive focus on the future of Volvo!
+That speaks volumes to the obsession they’ve had for the past 70 years and to the obsessive focus on the future of the Volvo brand!